Updated 23 June 2021

 - complete a passenger locator form

-- confirm whether you are travelling from a red-list country, there are different arrival procedures for individuals travelling from a red-list country and individuals travelling from a country not on the red-list.
+- confirm whether you are travelling from a red-list, amber-list or green-list country; there are different arrival procedures for individuals travelling from red-list, amber-list or green-list countries.

 The University is now supporting taught and PGR students to plan for fieldwork in the UK.
 You will need to complete and have the full fieldwork risk assessment (including COVID-19 mitigation measures) approved.
 More information is available on the wellbeing, safety and health website